accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 Depending on the software used to edit the content, the table of contents may be structured using TOC and TOCI elements or L and LI elements.

 #### Text alternative
-Text associated with an image or complex form that provides information equivalent to that conveyed by the image or complex form.
+Text associated with an image or complex shape that provides information equivalent to that conveyed by the image or complex shape.

-**Note**: the text alternative is not necessarily a text that describes the image or complex form.
-Its purpose is to convey the essential information it provides in text form to people who cannot see the image or complex form.
+**Note**: the text alternative is not necessarily a text that describes the image or complex shape.
+Its purpose is to convey the essential information it provides in text form to people who cannot see the image or complex shape.

 #### Text image or text as image